 Vodafone commissioned an opinion study with YouGov to determine how people felt about the future.
 The study surveyed 13,000 people across 14 countries […] Most pessimistic was the UK, where only 32% think things will get better while 39% think things will get worse.
 In India, an overwhelming 78% are confident things will get better versus 14% who think things will get worse.

-32% is actually better than might have been expected, for the UK.
+Given that polls are actually worth anything, these days, 32% is actually better than might have been expected, for the UK.
 I would have expected maybe 25% on even the most vague question about the future of the UK.
 A YouGov 2016 survey found only 4% for a question on the world as-a-whole, for instance.
 It would be interesting to have a commitment from Vodaphone to run the same survey each year, in order to measure the trend.

 A new short Matt Ridley interview, “Collective Intelligence Is the Root of Human Progress”…